-With an entrepreneurial climate, the Madison Region is an ideal location to start and grow a business.
-The region and the state’s ever-increasing access to venture capital demonstrates our commitment to helping new companies succeed.
+With a spirit for entrepreneurship, the Madison Region is an ideal location to start and grow a business.
+The region and the state’s ever-increasing access to venture capital demonstrates our commitment to those who need help starting a business and seeing those new companies succeed.
 Make sure you’re signed up for Madison Region Funding Alerts.

-In 2019, at least 123 Wisconsin early stage companies raised more than $450 million in investment capital.
-Several new venture funds and innovative funding options were recently launched, including American Family Ventures and HealthX Ventures, which complement the many funds already in place.
+In 2019, at least 114 Wisconsin early stage companies raised more than $483.7 million in investment capital.
+Several new venture funds and innovative funding options were also recently launched, including American Family Ventures and HealthX Ventures.

 4490 Ventures is a technology-focused, early-stage venture capital fund based in Madison, WI.
 4490 Ventures aims to make investments between $1.5M and $4.0M, typically only investing in priced equity rounds.
 Preferring to lead investments and taking a board seat alongside the founders, 4490 Ventures fully expects to support its portfolio companies throughout the life of the company.
 Criteria for its investments include disruptive technologies that solve difficult problems, capital efficiency, technical founders, and a preference for investing in startups located in the Upper Midwest.
 Greg Robinson, a San Francisco Bay Area VC investor with over two decades of operating and venture capital experience, is the fund’s managing director.